camarman/linux-command-line/README.md

     python3 -m pip install --upgrade SomePackage

-if you want to only update the packages in the `python_packages.txt` (which is recommended, since upgrading every package might cause system failure/crashes and should be approached with caution) try
+if you want to update the packages in the `python_packages.txt` try

     python3 -m pip install -r python_packages.txt --upgrade

+> Do not upgrade every package.
+Upgrading every package might cause system failure/crashes due to conflicting versions with the Fedora OS and should be approached with caution

 ### Setting Alias